pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - CloudFormation - GitHub - Auto Scaling Scheduled Action.md

             /opt/aws/bin/cfn-signal -e $? --stack ${AWS::StackName} --resource WebServerGroup --region ${AWS::Region}
 ```

-There are 3 parts have been changed compared with the original code:
+There are 2 problems have been fixed compared with the original code:
 1. LaunchTemplate is used to replace LaunchConfig
-2. In `UserData`, `Fn::Sub` is used to replace `Fn::Join`.
-Because the latter one is more straight forward.
+2. Replace `Fn::Join` with `Fn::Sub` and replace `!Join` with `!Sub`.
+When using the `!Join` method, you need to explicitly include a newline character to indicate line breaks.
+The latter one is more straight forward.
-3. New version Amazon Linux 2 AMI is used.

 ## Validate